This post contains affiliate links.

 The Ford F-150 Power Wheels toy is one example of the pickups they carry.
 They also have a Cadillac Escalade EXT, a Jeep Wrangler, and other SUVs that mimic the real vehicles of the same name.
 These toys have a 12-volt battery, with a top speed of six miles per hour, and are recommended for children three years and up.
-They also have a weight limit, so older children might not be able to use them.
+They also have a weight limit, so bigger children might not be able to use them.

 Bigger Power Wheels vehicles can usually be used outside, providing that you have a smooth surface for your child to “drive” on.
 Rough surfaces can cause your child to tip over and, perhaps, become injured.
 The best surfaces are concrete, a flat lawn, or a blacktop area away from real cars.

 Power Wheels carries several types of cars that mimic real cars and cars from favorite movies, as mentioned earlier.
 Lightning McQueen is a favorite character from the “Cars” movie and is one of the many character cars they carry.
 They also have a Mercedes Benz and other luxury cars, complete with the fancy designs that real luxury cars have.